MEI travel banner

 Recommended: Ginger candies (organic)

-Liquid IV hydration multiplier and immune support is on the cruise packing list of many!
-It’s easy to get dehydrated and even a little worn down during a cruise, from the sun and fun ;-).
+Liquid IV is on the cruise packing list of many cruisers!
+It’s easy to get dehydrated and even a little worn down during a cruise, from the sun, fun and beverage package.

 Cruise Items You Didn’t Know You Needed